 How to calculate transport costs?

 As mentioned above, factors influencing transportation costs include fixed costs, maintenance costs and operating costs.
 Therefore, the transportation costs of a trip vary according to the variable costs.
-Here is how you determine transportation cost of a trip:
+Here is how you determine cost of transportation of a trip:

 - Determine the weight and dimensions of your goods